argilla-io/biome-text/docs/docs/documentation/user-guides/3-deployment.md

 ```

 For more details about how to exploit all MLFlow Model features,
-like deploying them on Microsoft Azure ML or Amazon SageMake, please refer to their
+like deploying them on Microsoft Azure ML or Amazon SageMaker, please refer to their
 [documentation](https://www.mlflow.org/docs/latest/models.html#built-in-deployment-tools).